mlynch1985/terraform/modules/asg/readme.md

 ----------------------

 - `namespace` - Define a value in all lowercase number and letters only (ex. useast1d).
-- `app_role` - Specify the application role for the ASG and EC2 instances.
+- `component` - Specify the application role for the ASG and EC2 instances.
 - `image_id` - Specify an AMI ID used to launch EC2 instances.
 - `security_groups` - Provide a list(string) of security group IDs.
 - `asg_subnets` - Provide a list(string) of subnet IDs to deploy the ALB into.